 To check out our fees list, click here.

 For more detailed information about the cost of doing an on-job qualification, get in touch.

-So, you want to guide people in the great outdoors?
+So, you want to lead groups in the great outdoors?
 Think this might be the right qualification for your staff?

 To find out more, contact your regional Skills Active learning support advisor.

 Remember, to do this qualification on the job, a Skills Active trainee needs to be working as a volunteer or paid employee in the outdoor recreation industry.